Liquid-solid friction on crystalline surfaces: a perspective: Experimental techniques

-where we assumed a no-slip boundary condition on the sphere and a slip length b on the planar surface.
-The simplicity of this geometry allows to include a wide variety of effects in the force curves.
-For instance, bulk visco-elasticity and deformation of the surface have been accounted for in an extended analytical theory, brilliantly confirmed by experiments \cite{leroy_hydrodynamic_2011,cross_wall_2018}.
+where we assumed a no-slip boundary condition on the sphere and a slip length $b$ on the planar surface.
+The simplicity of this geometry allows to take into account a wide variety of effects in the force curves.
+For instance, the impact of slippage on the flow (correction to Eq.\ref{eq:reynolds_chap_intro}) \cite{vinogradova_drainage_1995}, bulk visco-elasticity \cite{cross_wall_2018} and elastic surface deformation \cite{leroy_hydrodynamic_2011} have been accounted for in an extended analytical theory, brilliantly confirmed by experiments.

-The d-SFA can be credited of some of the most systematic slippage measurements, on various surfaces and different liquids, backed up by the thorough understanding of dissipation curves (\textit{cf.} Figure \ref{Figure_SFA}\textbf{b}) which depart from the Reynolds formula at short distance.
-A major result is the quantitative confirmation that hydrophobicity promotes slippage, first observed by Churaev \cite{churaev1984slippage}, but measured unambiguously with the d-SFA\cite{cottin-bizonne_boundary_2005}.
-In this experiment, the glass sphere faces either a bare hydrophilic glass plane or its silanized, strongly hydrophobic counterpart.
-The slip length for water is measured at zero for the bare surface and 16 nm for the silanized one.
+\paragraph*{Slippage measurements on silanized glass} The d-SFA can be credited of some of the most systematic slippage measurements, on various surfaces and different liquids, backed up by the thorough understanding of dissipation curves which depart from the Reynolds formula at short distance (\textit{cf.} Figure \ref{Figure_SFA} \textbf{b}).
+A major result is the quantitative confirmation that hydrophobicity promotes slippage, first observed by Churaev \cite{churaev1984slippage}, but measured unambiguously with the d-SFA by Cottin \textit{et al.} \cite{cottin-bizonne_boundary_2005}.
+In this experiment, the glass sphere faces either a bare hydrophilic glass plane or its silanized, strongly hydrophobic, counterpart.
+As shown on Figure \ref{Figure_SFA} \textbf{b}, the slip length for water is measured at zero for the native surface and 16 nm for the silanized one.
 Here, not only do the authors establish hydrophobic enhanced slippage, they also confirm with excellent resolution the no-slip boundary condition on an hydrophilic substrate of sub-nanometric roughness.
 Despite the excellent sensitivity of the d-SFA, it remains very hard to operate for two main reasons : (1) the long time stability required by the ultra-slow approach velocity and of (2) the large contact area making it very vulnerable to contamination.
-Another experimental technique for slippage measurement shows none of these shortcomings and has established as the central technique for liquid-solid friction : the colloidal probe atomic force microscope (CP-AFM).
+Another experimental technique for slippage measurement shows none of these shortcomings and is now established as the central technique for liquid-solid friction : the colloidal-probe atomic force microscope (CP-AFM).